rjvillan/RSV_exe_children_ago_2025/README.md

    * "Infecciosos totales":[[total infectious agents for each age from 0 to 100 years for day 1], [total infectious agents for each age from 0 to 100 years for day 2], etc],
    * "Infecciosos totales => 0 y <= 5 meses":[total infectious agents between 0 and 5 months for each simulated day],
    * "Infecciosos totales => 6 y <= 12 meses":[total infectious agents between 6 and 12 months for each simulated day],
-   * "Hospitalizados totales":[[total hopitalised agents for each age from 0 to 100 years for day 1], [total latent agents for each age from 0 to 100 years for day 2], etc],
+   * "Hospitalizados totales":[[total hospitalized agents for each age from 0 to 100 years for day 1], [total latent agents for each age from 0 to 100 years for day 2], etc],
    * "Hospitalizados totales => 0 y <= 5 meses":[total hospitalised agents between 0 and 5 months for each simulated day],
    * "Hospitalizados totales => 6 y <= 12 meses":[total hospitalised agents between 6 and 12 months for each simulated day],
    * "Recuperados totales":[[total recovered agents for each age from 0 to 100 years for day 1], [total recovered agents for each age from 0 to 100 years for day 2], etc],